selfcommunity/api-docs/source/includes/endpoints/_user.md

 </aside>

 <aside class="success">
-This operation does not require authentication
+This operation requires authentication
 </aside>

-## Remove connection
+## Remove a Connection

 <a id="opIdconnectionRemoveUser"></a>